-- Allow the bowl to cool before immersing in water
+- Allow the bowl to cool before immersing it in water

 - Don’t place the glass bowl on cold or wet surfaces

-- Place on a towel or cooling rack to avoid the glass shattering
+- Place on a towel, cooling rack, or steam rack to avoid the glass shattering

-Beware of rapid temperature changes with a glass bowl because this can cause the bowl to shatter.
-The pressure inside the pressure cooker won’t pose a problem, but the glass will still have a vulnerability to thermal shock.
+Beware of rapid temperature changes with a glass bowl and glass lid because this can cause the bowl to shatter.
+The pressure inside the pressure cooker won’t pose a problem, but the glass will still be vulnerable to thermal shock.

 Should You Consider Metal Over Glass Bowls?

-Metal has one advantage in that it cooks faster than with a glass bowl.
-If you decide to use a glass bowl, ceramic or anything glass, you should add five minutes to the pressure cooker’s timer.
-The extra time is because of how glass acts as a heat absorber, which means that it requires extra time.
+A metal pan made from stainless steel has one advantage in that it cooks faster than a glass bowl.
+If you decide to use a glass bowl, ceramic, or anything glass, add five minutes to the pressure cooker’s timer.
+The extra cooking time is because of how glass acts as a heat absorber, which means that it requires extra time.

 How to Tell if Your Glass Bowl Is Safe

 To tell if your glass bowl is safe to use in the pressure cooker, check the bottom of the bowl.
-Glass bowls that you can use in the pressure cooker will have a notation underneath them that says, “oven-safe.”
+Glass bowls that you can use in the pressure cooker will have a notation underneath them that says oven-safe glass.